Definition of Probate Court

 What Happens During a Hearing in California Probate Court?

+There must first be a notice of hearing to inform all listed individuals in the will.
 At the first hearing, the probate judge chooses the executor or the administrator of the decedent’s estate.
 This is when the court gives the executor power to act on behalf of the deceased.
 If the executor of the will refuses to be the representative, or a beneficiary opposes the choice of executor, the court appoints someone else.

 During the second hearing, the probate court judge first lists all the responsibilities of the executor.
 These include paying off debts, contacting beneficiaries, taking inventory of the estate, and more.
 The judge will check records to make sure the executor did a good job.
-Once the personal representative completes their duties, the judge closes the estate and commences with the distribution of property to the proper beneficiary.
+Once the personal representative completes their duties, the judge closes the estate and commences with the distribution of property to the correct beneficiary.

 Can You Settle an Estate Without Probate Court?